US committee on religious freedom seeks ‘country of particular concern’ tag for India

 The proposal was made in an annual report by the US Commission on International Religious Freedom, an independent American government agency that monitors the universal right to freedom of religion and makes policy suggestions.
 These suggestions are not binding.

-This is the fifth time in a row that the panel has made the recommendation. which the US government has so far refrained from accepting.
+This is the fifth time in a row that the panel has made the recommendation, which the US government has so far refrained from accepting.

 The latest report stated that religious freedom in India continued to deteriorate in 2023 as the Bharatiya Janata Party government reinforced “discriminatory nationalist policies, perpetuated hateful rhetoric, and failed to address communal violence disproportionately affecting Muslims, Christians, Sikhs, Dalits, Jews, and Adivasis”.